sl4shme/stuff/development/python/context_managers.md

 on the maximum of file opened by a process at the same time (you can get he value with the command:  `ulimit -n`)

-When opening a file, the OS assings an integer to the opem file, giving you a handle to the open file, rather than access to the underlying file>
+When opening a file, the OS assigns an integer to the open file, giving you a handle to the open file, rather than access to the underlying file
 ```python
 f = open("plop.txt")
 print(f.fileno())